krisbuote/bitcoin-prediction/README.md

 # Bitcoin Prediction
-Here lies my attempts to beat the stock market and learn ML along the way.
+Here lies my attempts to beat the stock market and learn Machine Learning along the way.

 ***Disclaimer: Use at your own risk!***